Make this DIY Faith Hope Love Sign with these simple instructions or just download and print out the free printable!

 I opened the saved graphic in my Silhouette Cameo program and cut it out on vinyl.

-And as a reminder, as I’ve mentioned around here before, if you have a Silhouette but don’t really know how to use it to create, this tutorial is a great way (easy way!) to make all kinds of things.
-It’s what I do every time. :)
+And as a reminder, as I’ve mentioned around here before, if you have a Silhouette but don’t really use it to create, I’ll be sharing a tutorial on how I do this soon!

 You can use the vinyl letters like I did in the original “Gather” sign above, or you can remove them and create a stencil.